Physical Activity Recommendations

 The free Smokefree app can help you stop smoking by providing daily support and motivation.
 If you stay Smokefree for the 4-week programme, you’re up to 5 times more likely to quit for good.

-If you want some tips and a way of keeping track of your activity levels click on the Top Tips and Activity diary to download a copy!
+If you want a way of keeping track of your activity levels, you can download our Activity Diary here.

 If structured exercise is not your thing, why not try to incorporate physical activity more into your daily life?
 The NHS Get fit for free page offers great advice on exactly this!